-Hello, my name is Ann Wagoner, and I’ll be the new Introduction to Herbal Medicine instructor in PCC's Functional Nutrition program, with a focus on Ayurveda and TCM.
+Hello, my name is Ann Wagoner, and I’ll be the Introduction to Herbal Medicine instructor in PCC's Functional Nutrition program, with a focus on Ayurveda and TCM.

 I have researched Ayurvedic herbs and treatments for the prevention of Cancer recurrence with the Mount Madonna Institute College of Ayurveda.
 I am a member the National Ayurvedic Medical Association, Yoga Alliance and the International Association of Yoga Therapists.
 I have a Master’s in Ayurveda and am a Board Certified Ayurvedic Practitioner.
 I also love Yoga Therapy.
 I bring together Ayurveda and Yoga, two sister sciences, to expand understandings of mind, body and consciousness.
 I also have a B.A. in Philosophy from Earlham College, and a M.A. in Liberal Studies from New York University.